 The studentships also encourage and establish links that can have long-term benefits for both collaborating partners, providing access to resources and materials, knowledge and expertise that may not otherwise have been available and also provide social, cultural and economic benefits to wider society.

-The AHRC are keen to see innovative applications that build diverse relationships with the non-academic sectors.
+The AHRC are keen to see innovative applications that build diverse relationships with the non-HEI sectors.
 There have been many CDA awards made for collaborations with larger museums and organisations however the AHRC would like to encourage further proposals to work with businesses, regional museums, regional arts organisations and community groups.

 Any topic within the AHRC’s subject domain is eligible.
 Selection of successful applications will not be subject to quota systems and there are no priority areas, however, PhD proposals which address AHRC’s research themes are encouraged.